 There are a few things we hold sacred here at Byrdie HQ, and our private Slack channel (RIP, dear G-chat) is one of them.
 While we sometimes veer entirely off the topic of beauty ('tis what happens when you work with your friends!), most of the time our beauty-centric chatter is ceaseless and brutally honest.
 Sometimes, the content of our chat is so juicy we just have to share.
-Seems only fair, right?
+It seems only fair, right?

-Such was what happened a couple weeks ago when, while dealing with a stubborn bout of winter dryness, I asked my fellow skin-blessed editors how they rehab and upgrade their treasured skincare regimens come December and beyond.
+Such was what happened a couple of weeks ago when, while dealing with a stubborn bout of winter dryness, I asked my fellow skin-blessed editors how they rehab and upgrade their treasured skincare regimens come December and beyond.
 Not surprisingly, their answers didn't disappoint.
 "Face oils!
 Exfoliation!
 Retinol!"
 The recommendations (specific product names included) came fast and furious, and it was all I could do to quickly screenshot the convo to save for a rainy (or snowy) day.
 Like today!
 Curious to know the products and treatments Team Byrdie swears by for a superior winter skincare routine?

 "Definitely face oil!
 Celebrity facialist Georgia Louise told me to swap in face oil at night when I told her my combo skin was feeling dry and tight in the winter, and it's changed everything.
-I love Mara's Universal Face Oil as the last step in my nighttime skincare routine to seal everything in, and lately, I've been swapping in the new Mara Retinol Face Oil one to two times a week too.
+I love Mara's Universal Face Oil ($72) as the last step in my nighttime skincare routine to seal everything in, and lately, I've been swapping in the new Mara Retinol Face Oil ($120) one to two times a week too.
 It's made a huge difference in not only how my skin looks but also how it feels.
 I no longer wake up feeling like my skin is dry and tight."

-"Lastly, I've been using Nurse Jamie's Face Roller for a few minutes before bed each night.
+"Lastly, I've been using Nurse Jamie's Face Roller ($49) for a few minutes before bed each night.
 It's so easy to use, and I love that you don't have to plug it in.
 You can see the results almost instantly.
 My face always looks a bit flushed right after, which means it's helping circulation, and it's great for lymphatic drainage around the jawline area.
 I've been using it on my forehead to try and smooth out my ever-noticeable forehead wrinkles.
 TBD on how effective it is at that, but in the meantime, I'll keep rolling."

 "My dermatologist recommended that I up the ante with retinol this winter, as sun sensitivities are less of an issue post-summer weather.
 Essentially, retinol is a vitamin A derivative that works to stimulate the metabolism of skin cells and encourage collagen production.
 According to celebrity esthetician Renée Rouleau, it can be absorbed within the skin and, when combined with certain enzymes, is converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
 So here's the gist: Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores."